-- 5 reports following a face-to-face consultation; or - 5 reports following a paper-based review including Terminal Illness (where descriptor advice is provided). - 4.3.11.
+- All cases which contribute to approval must be cases where advice is given either on a PA2, PA3 or PA4. - 4.3.10.
+Providers with HPs who specialise in one area of assessment only will also be able to seek approval from DWP to carry out either faceto-face consultations or paper-based reviews (including TI).
+In these cases, HPs must show an ability to consistently apply the competence standards in their area by achieving the following number of consecutive Grade A audit results at Stage 4: - 5 reports following a face-to-face consultation; or - 5 reports following a paper-based review including Terminal Illness (where descriptor advice is provided). - 4.3.11.
 Providers must supply DWP with evidence demonstrating that the HP has achieved the required standard.
 The CMA reserves the right to not approve an HP if he has any concern that an individual does not satisfy one or more of the required criteria, regardless of the actions or views of the provider. - 4.3.12.
-Until Full Approval is given by DWP, HPs with Provisional Approval will remain subject to 100% quality audit.
+Until Full Approval is given by DWP, HPs will remain subject to 100% quality audit.